Iraq War soldier Alwyn Cashe’s long-awaited Medal of Honor delayed in Senate amid Supreme Court fight

 If awarded, Cashe would be the first African American to receive the Medal of Honor for actions in Iraq or Afghanistan.
 The president is expected to support the award, said a White House official, who like others spoke on the condition of anonymity because of the ongoing deliberations on Capitol Hill.

 The House on Sept.
 23 unanimously passed a bill that would waive a restriction that states the Medal of Honor must be awarded within five years of a service member’s heroic actions.
 A bipartisan version of the bill was immediately introduced in the Senate by Sen. Tom Cotton (R-Ark.), with support from Sens.
 Marco Rubio and Rick Scott (R-Fla.), Ted Cruz (R-Tex.)
-Joe Manchin (D-W.V.), Tim Kaine (D-Va.) and Richard Blumenthal (D-Conn.).
+Joe Manchin III (D-W.Va.), Tim Kaine (D-Va.) and Richard Blumenthal (D-Conn.).

-Advocates for Cashe’s family and some lawmakers initially anticipated that the Senate version of the bill could pass within days with a batch of other non-controversial legislation through a process known as “hotlining,” officials said.
+Advocates for Cashe’s family and some lawmakers initially anticipated that the Senate version of the bill could pass within days with a batch of other noncontroversial legislation through a process known as “hotlining,” officials said.

-But Cashe’s case has dragged out, first as the Senate left town for two weeks amid a coronavirus outbreak that afflicted several Senate Republicans, and then as the Senate has wrangled over Barrett’s nomination.
+But it has dragged out, first as the Senate left town for two weeks amid a coronavirus outbreak that afflicted several Senate Republicans, and then as the Senate has wrangled over Barrett’s nomination.

 Senators also have clashed this week over attempts to pass more financial stimulus in response to the pandemic.
 Republicans tried to pass a $500 billion bill, which failed on a 51-44 party line vote as Democrats seek a larger and more comprehensive effort.